DocAdam/adamthepugh/index.md

 ---
 ## Adam Pugh's Portfolio
 ### Writer | Entrepreneur | Leader | Designer
+I'm focused on developing compassionate and kind leaders in the Fintech space.
+I workshop and improve the content creation process to bring technical documentation to customers quickly.
+To do this well we must: be kind, and do good work.
+That is my leadership philosophy.

-My professional writing career began in college creating content for the Arizona Daily Wildcat.
-Now I lead a team of professional writers for a software company.
+I lead a team of professional writers for a software company.

 Along the way I started a business on Etsy called <a href="https://vinyljunction.com" target="_blank">Vinyl Junction</a> selling vintage music and books.

 I enjoy learning, reading, and exploring new music.

 ### Writing

-Examples of content I've created throughout my professional writing career.
+Sample content I've created throughout my professional writing career.

 * [Business Article: Authenticity and Service](docs/opinion/authenticity_and_service.md)
 * [Business Article: Searching For Valuable Input](docs/searching_for_valuable_input.md)